Iwan-Rahman/Cell-Growth-Sim/README.md

 # Project Structure

 ## Overall
-The project follows a component based architecure approach and has 3 mainc components.
+The project follows a component based architecure approach and has 3 main components.
 - Grid: The grid component is responsible for bacterial division logic, interacting with the grid and rendering the grid
 - Plotter: The plotter is responsible for the logic in rendering the live plot
 - App: The App component serves as a controller.
 It is responsible for creating the grid and plotting diagrams from the grid settings, while also communicating data received from the grid to the plotter.